CentreforCities/local_housebuilding_1946_2022/README.md

 # local_housebuilding_1946_2022
 Information about local authority housebuilding data in England from 1946-2023, digitised and compiled in 2024 by Centre for Cities.

 *Note - April 2025 updates add an extra year and make minor changes to housebuilding data workbooks and relevant scripts, following a decision to use MHCLG Table 123 as the source of total new build housebuilding from 2012-2023.This results in a small uplift to private and total housebuilding, mostly in urban areas, for the years affected.
 All historical data remains unchanged as a result of this update.
-See diagram in folder XX*
+See diagram in Folder 1 for clarity on data sources.*

 ## Description
 This repository describes the data Centre for Cities can make available following data work carried out for the 2024 Restarting Housebuilding series: